Urigo/angular-meteor/README.md

 You can check out the package's roadmap and its status under this repository's issues.

 ## Contribution
-If you know how to make integration of Angular 2 and Meteor better, you are welcome!
+If you know how to make integration of Angular 2 and Meteor better, you are very welcome!

 For the coding style guide, we use AirBnB [rules](https://github.com/airbnb/javascript) with TypeScript specifics and max line width set to 100 symbols.
 Rules are partly enforced by the tslint.json file in the root (if you are not familiar with TSLint, read more [here](https://github.com/palantir/tslint)).
 Please, check that your code conforms with the rules before PR.